 Food can be tough to stomach when undergoing chemo, but so can cooking it.
 While I had generous friends who delivered casseroles and lots of lasagne to try to help me cope through cancer treatment, there were still plenty of nights of added pressure as my husband taught himself to cook the family meals.
 When a partner is working AND coming to medical appointments AND looking after the family, it can be tough going.
 Grocery shopping and cooking just add to the stress.

 If I had to do chemo again, I would rally my mates and work out a cooking roster.
 This way, there would be no double-ups.
 Food could be catered to taste, and friends and family would feel like they were contributing and helping in a practical way.
 It would also save my poor husband the stress of supermarkets and cooking after a long day at work.
+An app like Thrivor can help you organise this with your support network.

 Another option is meal delivery services.
 If the budget doesn't stretch, then perhaps well-meaning friends and family could chip in.